omphilejmatsobe/omphilejmatsobe/README.md

 ##Hello There👋

-I'm Omphile from South Africa, and I do Web Design, Blockchain Development as well as Game Development I really enjoy exploring and learning languages and frameworks like JS , C# , Solidity , Nodejs, Reactjs.
-For Game Design I have worked with Unity and Blender but I am looking forward to learning more environments and tools.
-I look forward to mastering my skills and keep on making contributions to the tech community.
+I'm Omphile from South Africa I am a software developer and Engineering Student.
 You can check out my twitter at www.twitter.com/omphilejmatsobe.